|

 Literally cannot think of anything worse or more boring than expanding our capital using monotoned architecture making the whole city look like pontprennau or radyr.
 Blah.

-Think this is a good time to rejoin the forum This ties in with the metro thread but the Churchlands planning docs gives the first indication of what infrastructure is going to be provided for the thousands of new homes for Lisvane/Pontprennau.
+This ties in with the metro thread but the Churchlands planning docs gives the first indication of what infrastructure is going to be provided for the thousands of new homes for Lisvane/Pontprennau.
 And sadly it is laughable - the developer claiming a "step change" in bus use with many people switching from their cars.
 There is even a feasibility design for dedicated bus lanes from Churchlands through Pentwyn to the A48.
 Yes that will really be useful - spend millions on bus lanes where they aren't needed then join the rest of the queueing traffic trying to get into Cardiff city centre.
-And they're going to block off St Mellons Rd so you won't be able to drive from Old St Mellons to Lisvane any more.
+And they're going to block off St Mellons Rd so you won't be able to drive from Old St Mellons to Lisvane any more.need a south east wales ldp rather than the disjointed local authority approach we do have

 the ldp s need to link in, Cardiff certainly to vale, Newport, Caerphilly and rct